 - Avoid the time and costs associated with the probate process by utilizing estate planning devices like living trusts and “payable on death” bank accounts.

-- Dictate the kinds of life-prolonging medical care you wish to receive should you be unable to make your wishes known when the time comes.
+- Dictate the kinds of life-prolonging medical care you wish to receive or not to receive should you be unable to make your wishes known when the time comes.

-When your hard earned assets are at stake, estate planning can not wait until the last minute.
+When your hard earned assets are at stake, estate planning can’t wait until the last minute.
 Call us now for a free, no-obligation discussion of your estate planning needs: (973) 787-0299

 What’s the Difference Between Estate Planning and a Will?